Goodenough College is continuing to accept applications for the 2020-21 academic year and we are looking forward to welcoming new Members for 2021-22.

 A safe and central ‘home from home’

 The College is fortunate in being situated in the heart of London’s university district.
-Members are able to walk or cycle to most London university locations and to a wealth of cultural and social venues, when they reopen – avoiding the social distancing risks involved in using public transport.
+Members are able to walk or cycle to most London university locations and to a wealth of cultural and social venues, when they reopen – avoiding the risks involved in using public transport.

-Easing lockdown restrictions
+Removing lockdown restrictions

 For general enquiries about booking accommodation at the College please see our FAQ page.
 For more specific questions about how the College is managing the risks around the pandemic please see our COVID-19 FAQs below: